-Reference is made in this annual information form (the "Annual Information Form" or "AIF") to the audited financial statements (the "Financial Statements") together with the auditor's report thereon and management's discussion and analysis (the "MD&A") for Geodrill Limited ("Geodrill" or the "Company") for the fiscal years ended December 31, 2020 and December 31, 2019.
+Reference is made in this annual information form (the "Annual Information Form" or "AIF") to the audited financial statements (the "Financial Statements") together with the auditor's report thereon and management's discussion and analysis (the "MD&A") for Geodrill Limited ("Geodrill" or the "Company") for the fiscal years ended December 31, 2023 and December 31, 2022.

-The Financial Statements and MD&A are available for review under the Company's SEDAR profile located at www.sedar.com.
+The Financial Statements and MD&A are available for review under the Company's SEDAR+ profile located at www.sedarplus.ca.
 All financial information in this Annual Information Form is prepared in accordance with International Financial Reporting Standards ("IFRS").

-Unless otherwise noted herein, information in this AIF is presented as at December 31, 2020.
-In this AIF, references to "\$" are to U.S. dollars, unless otherwise noted.
+Unless otherwise noted herein, information in this AIF is presented as at December 31, 2023.
+In this AIF, references to "US\$" are to U.S. dollars and all references to "CAD\$" are to Canadian dollars, unless otherwise noted.

-All references in this AIF to the "Company" or "Geodrill" also include references to all subsidiaries of the Company as applicable, unless the context requires otherwise.
+All references in this AIF to "Geodrill" or the "Company" also include references to all subsidiaries of the Company as applicable, unless the context requires otherwise.